cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 **For mainnet, the recommended `gas-prices` is `0.0025uatom`.**

 A full-node keeps unconfirmed transactions in its mempool.
-In order to protect it from spam, it is better to set a `minimum-gas-prices` that the transaction must meet in order to be accepted in your node's mempool.
-This parameter can be set in the following file `~/.gaia/config/app.toml`.
+In order to protect it from spam, it is better to set a `minimum-gas-prices` that the transaction must meet in order to be accepted in the node's mempool.
+This parameter can be set in  `~/.gaia/config/app.toml`.

 ```
 # The minimum gas prices a validator is willing to accept for processing a